NoxNode/confilex/README.md

 Usage:

+W to go up an entry

-W or I to go up
+I to go up 5 entries

+S to go down an entry

+K to go down 5 entries

+G to go to type the entry index to go to

 A or J to go to parent directory

-S or K to go down

 D or L to go into selected directory (doesn't work for files)